 Students are required to attend 100 percent of laboratory course meetings.

-The Associate Dean for Student Affairs and Diversity or Senior Associate Dean may excuse students for significant absences (usually related to health issues or family deaths).
-A medical excuse or other appropriate documentation is required to be submitted if the absence occurs on an exam day unless preapproved through the Dean’s Office.
+The Associate Dean for Student Affairs and Diversity or Senior Associate Dean (or their designee) may excuse students for significant absences (usually related to health issues or family deaths).
+A medical excuse or other appropriate documentation is required to be submitted if the absence occurs on an exam or laboratory day unless preapproved through the Dean’s Office.
 All other class absences must be approved by the course coordinator.